 Billy: Awesome.
 So that’s what I really wanted to dive into is Test Utah and how you guys brought this together and how you are utilizing testutah.com to screen people and get them testing in what is really an efficient way.
 I went through the process myself last week.
 It was really smooth but I know there was a lot of work going in behind the scenes to make that happen.

 History of Test Utah

 They have the whole country back to work on this program.
 So they isolate and so they have the whole country back to work.
 If you are sick that they have a whole program where you go to a hotel and you’re there for 2 weeks and they treat you.
 They kind of got this figured out.
 We talked to them and they got the drill when we had the SARS epidemic.
 It took them a month or two to adapt.
 So what we’re doing is we want to create ubiquitous availability for testing here in Utah.
-If anyone asks symptoms they can go get tested and have a 24 hour to turn around period.
+If anyone has symptoms they can get tested.
+There is a 24 hour to turn around period.
 That’s what I’m doing right now.

 Test Utah Use Case

 Dave: So here’s what’s amazing.
 This process is not a healthcare problem it’s not a medicine problem it’s a workflow problem.
 And the whole country has this.
 And the problem is how we get people through in a very efficient way.
 How we communicate with people in an efficient way.
 The problem is Health Care does not do this well.
 It’s super inefficient.
 Rather than bringing Healthcare people we brought workflow and data scientists and data workflow people.
 So before I get into too much of this let me explain the vision.